Downlink/test/Readme.md

 ```js
 $ npm start
 ```
-Your node application should restart automatically after a remote code update, an npm module update, or  a remote restart command from the browser interface.
+Your application should restart automatically after a remote *code update*, an *npm module update*, a remote *restart command* from the browser interface.

 ### Naming your Client Application for Tracking Purposes

-Unlike *device/server* applications, users can create *client* applications without server registration.
+Unlike the *device/server* applications, users can create *client* applications without registering it with the server.

 Node-m2m tracks all client applications through a dynamic *client id* from the browser.
-If you have multiple clients, tracking all your clients by *client id* is not easy.
+If you have multiple clients, tracking all your clients by its *client id* is not easy.

-You can add a **name**, **location** and a **description** properties to your clients as shown below.
+You can add a *name*, *location* and a *description* properties to your clients as shown below.

 This will make it easy to track all your clients from the browser interface.
 ```js